kangzeroo/incan-js/README.md

 ## Quick Start

 #### Step 0:
-You will need a database to store websocket subscriptions. `incan-js` is database agnostic.
+You will need a database to store websocket subscriptions. `incan-js` is database agnostic because you write the database queries that `incan-js` uses.

 #### Step 1:
 Install with npm: